Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 ---

 # We can check the effectiveness of an algorithm by choosing an open dataset.
-It's really important to
+At first, it's really important to visualize the dataset

 # At first, we Import Libraries
 ```python